Darren Annon: Margate

 Annon signed for Conference club Margate in June 2003.
 He had a successful first season, making 49 appearances, scoring two goals and winning the Kent Senior Cup.
 Margate suffered demotion to the newly formed Conference South for the 2004–05 season and Annon was named as captain.
 He filled in at centre back and wing back throughout the early part of the season and his campaign was ended prematurely after he was stretchered off with a ruptured achilles tendon after five minutes of a 1–0 defeat to Hayes on 11 December 2004.
-He had made 26 appearances during the 2004–05 season, but despite the "Gate" suffering relegation to the Isthmian League Premier Division, they went on to win the Kent Senior Cup for the third season in succession.
-The length of Annon's recovery from the injury meant that he missed the start of the 2005–06 season, but he departed the club in October 2005 after returning to fitness.
+He had made 26 appearances during the 2004–05 season.
+The length of Annon's recovery from the injury meant that he missed the start of the 2005–06 season and he departed the club in October 2005 after returning to fitness.
 Annon made 75 appearances during his time with Margate and scored two goals.

 Havant & Waterlooville

 Annon moved back up to the Conference South to sign for Havant & Waterlooville in October 2005.
-He made his debut away at Carshalton Athletic on 22 October, coming on as a half time substitute for Matt Gray in a 3–1 win.
-By November, Annon had established himself as a regular starter and made 30 appearances during the 2005–06 season.
-His season ended in disappointment after three-point deduction saw the Hawks miss out on a place in the playoffs.
+He made 30 appearances during the remainder of the 2005–06 season, but his season ended in disappointment after three-point deduction saw the Hawks miss out on a playoff place.
 Annon was retained for the 2006–07 season, but injury problems restricted him to just 10 appearances.
-Annon made his only appearance of the 2007–08 season as a 77th-minute substitute for Jamie Collins in a 4–1 win over Hayes & Yeading United on 25 August 2007.
-Annon left the Hawks in February 2008 and made 41 appearances during his time with the club.
+He made just one appearance during the 2007–08 season, before departing the club in February 2008.
+Annon made 41 appearances during his time with the club.

 Redbridge

-Annon joined Isthmian League First Division North club Redbridge on a one-month loan on 21 December 2007.
-He made his debut in a 3–0 victory over Tilbury on 22 December.
-He helped the club to four wins in his four appearances and returned to Havant & Waterlooville after his loan expired.
-Annon signed permanently for Redbridge in February 2008.
-He made seven appearances during what remained of the 2007–08 season and helped the club to a 3rd-place finish and a playoff first round tie with Ware.
+Annon joined Isthmian League First Division North club Redbridge on a one-month loan on 21 December 2007 and made four appearances before his loan expired.
+He returned to the club to sign permanently in February 2008.
+Annon made seven appearances during what remained of the 2007–08 season and helped the club to a 3rd-place finish and a playoff first round tie with Ware.
 The Motormen progressed to the playoff final, but were defeated by Canvey Island.
 Annon left the club after the season.

 Tooting & Mitcham United

 Annon signed for Isthmian League Premier Division club Tooting & Mitcham United during the 2008 off-season.
-An injury suffered during pre-season kept him out of action at the beginning of the 2008–09 season and he left the club in December 2008 without making a competitive appearance.
+An injury suffered during pre-season led to him departing the club in December 2008, without having made a competitive appearance.